How to add a secure, password-protected page

 Please be aware

 Google and other search engines will crawl your regular files, found in the Files area, in both Pictures and Documents.
-So be sure to add document in the way listed above to keep prying eyes out.!
+So be sure to add documents in the way listed above to keep prying eyes out.!